poupou-web3/sybil-scorer/README.md

 The package has two main sub-packages.

-- sbdata a package to easily retrieve large amount of data from he flipside API.
+- sbdata is a package to easily retrieve a large amount of data from the flipside API.
-- sblegos a package to perform on chain transactions analysis in order to detect potential sybil behaviour.
+- sblegos a package to perform on-chain transactions analysis to detect potential Sybil behavior.

 The documentation of the package is available at https://sybil-scorer.readthedocs.io/en/latest/py-modindex.html.
-For an local version of the documentation you can build it using sphinx. with the following commands:
+For a local version of the documentation, you can build it using sphinx. with the following commands:

 ```
 cd docs